Bean-Young/AHU-Database/README.md

 ## ***Data Preprocessing***

-> The suitable data for this step is the Filtered Data.
+> The suitable data for this step is the **Filtered Data**.
 If you choose the Processed Data, you can skip this step.

 Data preprocessing is divided into two stages:
 1) We convert the data into a uniform format